TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Department of Government Efficiency.md

     - In Section 4., subsection (b), DOGE is limited to working within the maximum extent consistent with law, and is only given full and prompt access to all unclassified agency records.
 - DOGE is supposed to terminate on July 4th, 2026.
 - The head administrator of DOGE is Elon Musk.

-The primary purpose of the USDS under Obama seems to have been to streamline the technological side of things in government departments.
+- The primary purpose of the USDS under Obama seems to have been to streamline the technological side of things in government departments.
 It was not created to further any sort of executive or legislative agenda, and was not marketed as such.
 DOGE, on the other hand, in writing, appears to strive for the same goal, although Elon's behavior on X seems to make it sound as though the job is actually auditing other departments for "waste and fraud," where "waste" can also just mean "things Trump doesn't like."
+# Main Info
+- On
+	-
+# Lawsuit(s)
+- On
+	-
 - Around January 31st, Jason Gray (the Acting Administrator of USAID) allowed DOGE engineers access to the entire digital network.
     - According to a [ProPublica article](https://www.propublica.org/article/usaid-trump-musk-destruction-may-have-broken-law) citing John Davisson, director of litigation at Electronic Privacy Information Center, it's possible this was a violation of the Privacy Act of 1974.
     - The same article claims there could be violations of the Administrative Procedures Act and the Impoundment Control Act.